aaronczichon/aaronczichon/README.md

 ### Hi there 👋

 My name is Aaron 😊
-I'm from Germany 🇩🇪 but I currently live in Canada 🇨🇦.
+I'm from Germany 🇩🇪 and lived the last year in Canada 🇨🇦.
 I work 100% remote and if you're curious where I'm located you can check my [/where](https://aaronczichon.de/where) page.

 💻 I'm working at [PlanB.
 GmbH](https://github.com/planbgmbh) as a Senior Javascript Engineer.